epfl-SDP/android/wiki/Sprint-3.md

 We manage to implement almost all the task.
 Most of the PR ask a review at the end of the week, which is a bit stressful.
 We can solve this by creating a smaller task and create multiple PR for one features.
-We see that our organization is perfect (The naming convention for tests for example), but we solve these problems the quickest possible.
+We see that our organization isn't perfect (The naming convention for tests for example), but we solve these problems the quickest possible.
 Some bug/missing implementation are solved in a PR without creating an Issue.
 But in general, it was a good sprint.
 We are able to present a good demo with new features.